 How it works

 Your superannuation includes contributions from your employer and your take-home pay.
-There are 2 parts to your super: the defined benefit component and the accumulation component.
-In a defined benefit fund, the member retirement benefit is calculated by a formula.
-Your accumulation component grows with contributions and investment returns.
+There are 2 parts to your DBD account: the defined benefit component and the accumulation component.
+Your defined benefit component is calculated by a formula.
+Your accumulation component grows with contributions and positive investment returns.

 See the Product Disclosure Statement (PDF, 2.5 MB) for more information.